-Our Shares are listed on the Oslo Børs, our principal host market, under the symbol "BDRILL" and on the New York Stock Exchange under the symbol "BORR."
+Our shares are listed on the Oslo Børs, our principal host market, and on the New York Stock Exchange under the symbol "BORR.".

 Please see the section entitled "Item 10.B Additional Information-Memorandum of Association and Bye-Laws" for a description of the rights attaching to our common shares.